-G. Cabell Williams-Mr. Williams has served as the Managing General Partner of Williams and Gallagher, a private equity partnership located in Chevy Chase, Maryland since 2004.
+G. Cabell Williams - Mr. Williams has served as member of our Board since 2007.
+Mr. Williams has served as the Managing General Partner of Williams and Gallagher, a private equity partnership located in Chevy Chase, Maryland since 2004.
 Mr. Williams is a Partner, Senior Manager and Director of Farragut Capital Partners, which is a Mezzanine Fund based out of Chevy Chase, Maryland.
 Since 2011, Mr. Williams has also served as a partner of Farragut Capital Partners, an investment firm based in Fairfax, VA.
 In 2004, Mr. Williams concluded a 23-year career at Allied Capital Corporation, a business development company based in Washington, DC, which was acquired by Ares Capital Corporation in 2010.
 While at Allied, Mr. Williams held a variety of positions, including President, CIO and finally Managing Director following Allied's merger with its affiliates in 1998.
 From 1991 to 2004, Mr. Williams either led or co-managed the firm's Private Equity Group.
 For the nine years prior to 1999, Mr. Williams led Allied's Mezzanine investment activities.
 For 15 years, Mr. Williams served on Allied's Investment Committee where he was responsible for reviewing and approving all of the firm's investments.
 Prior to 1991, Mr. Williams ran Allied's Minority Small Business Investment Company.
 He also founded Allied Capital Commercial Corporation, a real estate investment vehicle.
 Mr. Williams has served on the board of directors of various public and private companies.
 Mr. Williams attended The Landon School, and graduated from Mercersburg Academy and Rollins College, receiving a B.S. in Business Administration from the latter.
 Mr. Williams' qualifications as director include his 28 years of experience managing investment activities at Allied Capital, where he served in a variety of positions, including President, CIO and Managing Director.

-Interested directors
+Interested Directors

-Christian L. Oberbeck-Mr. Oberbeck has over 35 years of experience in leveraged finance, from distressed debt to private equity, and has been involved in originating, structuring, negotiating, consummating, managing and monitoring investments in these businesses.
-Mr. Oberbeck is the Managing Member of Saratoga Investment Advisors, LLC, the Company's investment adviser, and the Chairman of the Board and Chief Executive Officer of the Company.
-Mr. Oberbeck also served as President of the Company until February 2014.
+Christian L. Oberbeck - Mr. Oberbeck has over 36 years of experience in leveraged finance, including acquisition financing, distressed investing, and private equity, and has been involved in originating, structuring, negotiating, consummating, managing, operating, and monitoring minority and control investments in a broad array of businesses.
+Mr. Oberbeck is the Founder and Managing Member of Saratoga Investment Advisors, the Company's investment adviser, and has served as the Chairman of the Board, Chief Executive Officer, and President of the Company since 2010.
 Mr. Oberbeck is also the Managing Partner of Saratoga Partners, a middle market private equity investment firm.
-Prior to assuming full management responsibility for Saratoga Partners in 2008, Mr. Oberbeck had comanaged Saratoga Partners since 1995.
+Prior to assuming full management responsibility for Saratoga Partners in 2008, Mr. Oberbeck had co-managed Saratoga Partners since 1995.
 Mr. Oberbeck joined Dillon Read and Saratoga Partners from Castle Harlan, Inc., a corporate buyout firm which he had joined at its founding in 1987 and was a Managing Director, leading successful investments in manufacturing and financial services companies.
 Prior to that, he worked in the Corporate Development Group of Arthur Young and in corporate finance at Blyth Eastman Paine Webber.
 Mr. Oberbeck has been a director of numerous middle market companies.
-Mr. Oberbeck's qualifications as a director include his extensive experience in the investment and finance industry, as well as his intimate knowledge of the Company's operations, gained through his service as an executive officer.
+Mr. Oberbeck graduated from Brown University in 1982 with a BS in Physics and a BA in Mathematics.
+In 1985, he earned an MBA from Columbia University.
+Mr. Oberbeck's qualifications as a director include his extensive experience in the investment and finance industry, as well as his intimate knowledge of the Company's operations gained through his service as an executive officer.